-19560

-9024

-ps

-- If a parent has one child you must print child, is there are more than one print children;

-- The process list must be numerically sorted, so you start with pid 0 and work your way up.
+- If a parent has one child you must print child, if there is more than one print children; - The process list must be numerically sorted, so you start with pid 0 and work your way up.

 Here is a Perl version to help you on your way (or to create complete and utter confusion).